ticuong78/dom-agent/README.md

 | **Text**           | `directText`, `directTextHash`                         | The node's own text content (not children's)  |
 | **Parent Surface** | `parentTagName`, `parentAttributeCount`, `parentDepth` | The parent's identity, propagated to children |

 These properties replace the traditional monolithic hash signature.
-Instead of comparing two opaque strings, dom-sentinel compares individual fields — so when a match fails, you know _which_ property diverged.
+Instead of comparing two opaque strings, dom-agent compares individual fields — so when a match fails, you know _which_ property diverged.

 ### CompareRule